H4M5TER/ant/internal.md

 ## Updating Memo
 - Execute 3 steps in cycle to ensure progress in CEK and improvement in memo tree
 - Lookup the corresponding CEK/splitting/node by climbing the tree
-- Improve the lookuped CEK by skipping/stepping(if skipping failed)
+- Improve the looked-up CEK by skipping/stepping(if skipping failed)
 - Use the commuting square to jump forward the main CEK
 - `X -> F[XS] -> G[XS] -> H[XS]`
 - "split    "